serimmmmm/openmusichistory/de_la_guerre_violin_soanatas.md

 **Élisabeth Jacquet de La Guerre** (1665–1729) was a prominent *French* composer and harpsichordist during the Baroque era.
 She lived during the reign of *Louis XIV*, a period marked by flourishing artistic patronage and the dominance of French musical style.
 Recognized from an early age as a virtuoso performer, she was especially noted for her remarkable skill in harpsichord improvisation—an essential element of French musical practice at the time.
 As a composer, she was highly versatile, engaging with a wide range of genres that reflected the tastes and trends of late 17th- and early 18th-century France.

-Initially, in the late 17th century, Jacquet de La Guerre contributed significantly to the development of **French harpsichord music**, working within the refined and ornamented style characteristic of composers like [François Couperin](couperin_chaconne.md)(1668-1733).
+Initially, in the late 17th century, Jacquet de La Guerre contributed significantly to the development of **French harpsichord music**, working within the refined and ornamented style characteristic.
 Her early works embody the elegance and expressive subtlety of the French tradition.
 And she was especially known for composing **opera**, a field that had very few female composers in her era.

 In the early 18th century, she also began to incorporate elements of the **Italian style**, reflecting the growing influence of composers such as [Arcangelo Corelli](A.Corelli.md)(1653-1713).